-As of March 31, 2022, we had approximately \$0.16 million in cash and working capital of \$0.38 million.
+As of June 30, 2022, we had \$2,632 in cash and working capital deficit of \$86,518.

 On September 30, 2021, our Sponsor agreed to provide us with loans in such amounts as may be required by us to fund our working capital requirements up to an aggregate of \$250,000.
-On March 8, 2022, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company to fund the Company's working capital requirements up to an aggregate of \$500,000.
-In addition, in order to finance transaction costs in connection with an initial Business Combination, our sponsor or an affiliate of our Sponsor or certain of our officers and directors may, but are not obligated to, provide Working Capital Loans to us.
-As of March 31, 2022, there were no amounts outstanding under any Working Capital Loans.
+On March 8, 2022, the Sponsor agreed to provide us with loans in such amounts as may be required by us to fund our working capital requirements up to an aggregate of \$500,000.
+In addition, in order to finance transaction costs in connection with an initial Business Combination, our sponsor or an affiliate of our Sponsor or certain of our officers and directors may provide working capital loans to us.
+As of June 30, 2022, there were no amounts outstanding under any working capital loans.